rm-hull/luma.lcd/doc/python-usage.rst

 Backlight Control
 ^^^^^^^^^^^^^^^^^
 These displays typically require a backlight to illuminate the liquid crystal
-display: the :py:class:`luma.lcd.device.backlight` class allows a BCM pin to be specified to control the backlight through software.
+display: the :py:class:`luma.lcd.aux.backlight` class allows a BCM pin to be specified to control the backlight through software.

 Examples